In this article I have compiled by topic several ideas to improve your self-care.

 Even if you don’t like it, don’t pretend to stay in it forever and look forward to find something more coherent with you, try to give the best of you in your current job.
 Put passion on whatever you do.

-Also allow yourself to consider the possibility of leaving it, even if it’s not something that you’re going to do today.
+Also allow yourself to consider the possibility of leaving it.
+Although maybe it’s not something that you’re going to do today, allow yourself to accept that possibility exists.

 Trust in your ability to change your current circumstances.